hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-testing-opsramp-apis-with-pytest-fixtures.md

-get_bearer_token  fixture is using [shared_datadir](https://pypi.org/project/pytest-datadir/) fixture from third party plugin.
+get\_bearer\_token fixture is using [shared_datadir](https://pypi.org/project/pytest-datadir/) fixture from third party plugin.
 Shared_datadir fixture provision data folder from the current folder as pathlib.Path object.

 ## Fixture finalization

-Usually we do teardown or cleanup acititivties for each test for many good reasons such as the following
+Usually, you do teardown or cleanup activities for each test for many good reasons such as the following:

-The executed tests will not impact other tests
+- The executed tests will not impact other tests

-Do not want to have the testing environment piled up with tons of test data
+- Do not want to have the testing environment piled up with tons of test data

-Every tests should execute in a clean state
+- Every test should execute in a clean state

-Fixtures offers very powerful teardown, cleanup capability known as finalization.
+Fixtures offer a very powerful teardown, cleanup capability known as finalization.

 ```python